kinifi/gpm/README.md

 - update - updates the given package name
 - uninstall - uninstall the given package name from your given folder destination
 - version - logs the version number

+Branding:
+Please use the logo above if you write talk about GPM